 ShareChat asks ‘The Wire’ to remove article linking it to purported app that spread hate, fake news

-In January, the news website had claimed that BJP functionaries used the social media platform for testing the Tek Fog application.
+In January, the news website had claimed that BJP functionaries used the social media platform to test an application called Tek Fog.

 Social media platform ShareChat on Wednesday asked news website The Wire to take down an article published in January that linked it to a purported application named Tek Fog allegedly used by the Bharatiya Janata Party to spread “fake news, political propaganda and hate speech”.